jollyblume/MarkingStore/README.md

 =============================================

 ## General library status
 The code base is stable and it's interfaces are not going to be changing.
-Unit tests are far from complete and many tests remain to be written.
-Existing test provide a credible level of code quality for development use.
+Unit tests are far from complete, many tests remain to be written.
+Existing tests provide a credible level of code quality for development use.
 I don't expect any bugs in the current code base.
 Of course, everyone knows how foolish that notion is until test units are complete...

 This README needs to be completed, as do code docblocks.